noodles8436/THE-CROSS/README.md

 Before installing, Please check the two points below.
 1. **Install Anaconda on the device you want to run the program on.**
 2. **Make sure at least one camera is connected on the device**
-( WebCam and USB CAM are both available, but I recommend using USB CAM. )
+( WebCam and USB CAM are both available, but recommend using USB CAM. )

 Open command prompt and create conda environment